Our List of the Top Floor standing speakers - Reviews 2017

 Are you in search of the best tower speaker?

 I do consider myself an audiophile.
 I can appreciate the qualities of a bookshelf speaker as well as center-channel ones.
 But I have to admit nothing quite beats the quintessential joy of listening to good music or watching a movie especially when the sound is booming from a tower speaker.
 They deliver a swarm of sound effects that immerses you right in the center of the experience.
+This is a great post we made on what the main factors are.

 People are increasingly discovering the advantages of tower speakers, and as expected, this has opened a gateway for more manufacturers to try their luck in this craft.
 What’s the result you ask?